-GENERAL INDOORGML CONCEPTS
+General IndoorGML Concepts

 IndoorGML is a space-centred standard.
 As such, it focuses on the three main types of information of spaces (2D or 3D): geometry, topology and semantic.
 To define the space and its suitable properties under the consideration of those three types of information, the Standard relies on the following concepts: